Sonnet 20

 And languished in the summer of their years?

-True hearts uplifted by a loving sun
+Love’s joy uplifted by a radiant sun

-Fond hopes, once burning beacons of glad hearts,
+Fond hopes—once burning beacons for glad hearts,

-Now glowing embers of sad memory,
+Now faintly glowing in sad memory,

 As dawning drowns them in an astral sea.

-So with this interchange of joy and grief
+Thus through this interchange of joy and grief

-Do human hearts and souls assume their state,
+Do human hearts and souls assume their state

-And join the flux of universe complete,
+And join the flux of universe complete—

-Amidst the blank neutrality of fate.
+Amidst the cold indifference of fate.

-As golden sunshine brings tomorrows’ rain,
+As golden sunshine brings tomorrow’s rain,

-So joyful smiles may be tomorrows’ pain.
+So joyful smiles may be tomorrow’s pain.

 © Loubert S Suddaby.
 All Rights Reserved.